Kingsbury Episcopi: Governance

-The village falls within the 'Burrow Hill' electoral ward.
-The ward stretches from Muchelney in the north, to Puckington in the south west.
-The total population of this ward at the 2011 census was 2,211.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
+It was part of Langport Rural District from 1894 to 1974.

+The village falls within the Curry Rivel and Langport electoral division for elections to Somerset Council.

-It is also part of the Somerton and Frome county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It is also part of the Glastonbury and Somerton constituency represented in the House of Commons of the Parliament of the United Kingdom.

 Landmarks

-Other historic buildings in the village include many old houses, the former pub the Wyndham Arms, Wesleyan church and an octagonal village lock-up that was used to detain drunks and suspected criminals.
+Other historic buildings in the village include many old houses, a public house called the Wyndham Arms, a Wesleyan church and an octagonal village lock-up that was used to detain drunks and suspected criminals.

 The East Lambrook Manor dates from the 15th century.
 It has been designated by English Heritage as a Grade II* listed building.
 The garden was planted by Margery Fish from 1938 until her death in 1969.
 She wrote several books on cottage gardens and held the National Collection of Geraniums, and a collection of snowdrops.